Codecademy/docs/content/git/concepts/branch/branch.md

 ---
 Title: 'Branch'
-Description: 'In Git a branch represents a way to provide an isolated copy of the current code and can be modified without affecting the original code.'
+Description: 'A branch represents a way to provide an isolated copy of the current code which can be modified without affecting the original code.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'